hvalev/mergerfs-docker/README.md

 All credit goes to [trapexit/mergerfs](https://github.com/trapexit/mergerfs).

 ## Motivation
-If you are here, then you are most likely looking for a simple solution to fuse files and folders on multiple hard drives to a single mountpoint.
-What I could not find, however, was a simple and regularly updated docker container which simply takes input volumes and merges them to a predefined path.
+If you are here, then you are most likely looking for a simple solution to fuse files and folders on multiple hard drives to a single mountpoint using mergerfs and docker.
+There are multiple docker containers which dockerize mergerfs, however what I could not find was a simple and regularly updated one which simply takes input volumes and merges them to a predefined path.
+No pain, no configuration, no hassle.
 This repository attempts to do just that.

 As you will see below, you just need to mount all drives you wish to merge to ```/disks``` and they will appear as one drive under ```/merged```.
 It is important that for the merged volume, you add the ```:shared``` bind to expose the containers' merged path to the host.
 To adjust the path where the merged drives would appear on the host, simply change the ```/mnt/merged``` path to one of your choice.
 That's it!